timacdonald/json-api/README.md

 > **Note** Whether to return a `toOne` or `toMany` relationship is be handled automatically 🤖

-To learn about more complex relationship features, you may like to jump ahead:
+To learn about more complex relationship features you may like to jump ahead:

 - [Remapping `$relationships`](#remapping-relationships)
 - [`toRelationships()`](#toRelationships)